- Created: Tuesday, 04 July 2017 14:45

 Draw --To prepare an espresso shot.
 (See also Pull.)

-Dry Cappuccino --A cappuccino with foam only, no steamed milk.
+Dry Cappuccino --A cappuccino with foam only, ever!
+Served in an 8 or 12 ounce cup.

 Espresso Pitcher --A small, three- to five-ounce pitcher that the barista brews espresso into.